 1. Open the terminal.

-2. Install SSHFS on your local host.
+2. Install SSHFS on your local machine.

 localuser@localhost:~$ sudo apt update && sudo apt install --assume-yes sshfs # Ubuntu and Debian variance